Memory Unit

 i.
 Calculate the number of bits each can hold

-ii. putting the two storage together, calculate the total capacity in bytes
+ii.
+Putting the two storage capacities together, calculate the total capacity in bytes

 Solution